European Service Module

 The European Service Module (ESM) is the service module component of the Orion spacecraft, serving as its primary power and propulsion component until it is discarded at the end of each mission.
-In January 2013, NASA announced that the European Space Agency (ESA) will contribute the service module for Artemis 1, based on the ESA's Automated Transfer Vehicle (ATV).
+In January 2013, NASA announced that the European Space Agency (ESA) will contribute the service module for Artemis I, based on the ESA's Automated Transfer Vehicle (ATV).
 It was delivered by Airbus Defence and Space in Bremen, in northern Germany to NASA at the end of 2018.
-After approval of the first module, the ESA will provide the ESMs from Artemis 2 to Artemis 6.
+After approval of the first module, the ESA will provide the ESMs from Artemis II to Artemis VI.
+However, the Trump administration has called for the termination of Orion spacecraft program after Artemis III.

-The module's first flight was Artemis 1, the first major milestone in NASA's Artemis program to return humans to the Moon, on November 16, 2022.
-The Space Launch System launched Orion toward the Moon, where the ESM placed the spacecraft into distant retrograde orbit around the moon, and subsequently extracted it from that orbit and sent it back to Earth.
+The module's first flight was Artemis I, the first major milestone in NASA's Artemis program to return humans to the Moon, on November 16, 2022.
+The Space Launch System launched Orion toward the Moon, where the ESM placed the spacecraft into distant retrograde orbit around the Moon, and subsequently extracted it from that orbit and sent it back to Earth.

-The service module supports the crew module from launch through separation prior to reentry.
+The service module (SM) supports the crew module (CM) from launch through to separation prior to reentry.
 It provides in-space propulsion capability for orbital transfer, attitude control, and high altitude ascent aborts.
 It provides the water and oxygen needed for a habitable environment, generates and stores electrical power, and maintains the temperature of the vehicle's systems and components.
 This module can also transport unpressurized cargo and scientific payloads.

 History

 Initial design

-Roughly cylindrical in shape, the original American-designed Orion service module, like the crew module, would have been constructed of Al-Li alloy (to keep weight down), and would have featured a pair of deployable decagonal solar panels, similar in design to the panels used on the Mars Phoenix lander.
-The panels, the first to be used on a U.S. crewed spacecraft (except for a 10-year period, the Soviet/Russian Soyuz spacecraft has used them since the first mission in 1967), would allow NASA to eliminate the need to carry malfunction-prone fuel cells, and their associated hardware (mainly LH2 tanks) in the service module, resulting in a shorter, yet more maneuverable spacecraft.
-Successful initial testing of an Orion solar array design using full-scale "UltraFlex wing" hardware was reported in October, 2008.
+Roughly cylindrical in shape, the original American-designed Orion SM, like the CM, would have been constructed of Al-Li alloy (to keep weight down), and would have featured a pair of deployable decagonal solar panels, similar in design to the panels used on the Mars Phoenix lander.
+The panels, the first to be used on a U.S. crewed spacecraft (except for a 10-year period, the Soviet/Russian Soyuz spacecraft has used them since the first mission in 1967), would allow NASA to eliminate the need to carry malfunction-prone fuel cells, and their associated hardware (mainly liquid H2 tanks) in the SM, resulting in a shorter and more maneuverable spacecraft.
+Successful initial testing of an Orion solar array design using full-scale "UltraFlex wing" hardware was reported in October 2008.

 The Orion Main Engine (OME) was a 7500 lbf thrust, pressure-fed, regeneratively cooled, storable bi-propellant rocket engine to be made by Aerojet.
-The OME was an increased performance version of the 6000 lbf thrust rocket engine used by the Space Shuttle for its Orbital Maneuvering System (OMS).
-The SM Reaction Control System (RCS), the spacecraft's maneuvering thrusters (originally based on the Apollo "quad" system, but resembling that used on Gemini), would also be pressure-fed, and would use the same propellants.
-NASA believed the SM RCS would be able to act as a backup for a trans-Earth injection (TEI) burn in case the main SM engine failed.
+The OME was an increased performance version of the 6000 lbf thrust rocket engine used by the Space Shuttle for its Orbital Maneuvering System.
+The SM Reaction Control System (RCS), the spacecraft's maneuvering thrusters (originally based on the Apollo "quad" system, but resembling that used on its predecessor, Gemini), would also be pressure-fed, and would use the same propellants.
+NASA believed the SM RCS would be able to act as a backup for a trans-Earth injection burn in case the main SM engine failed.